-Instructions on how to complete the application are available on the UCAS website.
+Full instructions on how to complete your application are available on the UCAS website.
 Alternatively, you can ask your teacher or careers adviser for advice, or contact your local British Council Office if you are an international applicant.
 The National Careers Service can help independent UK applicants.

 If you are a student at another UK university or college of higher education and wish to transfer to a degree course at the University of Bristol, you must apply through UCAS.
 Please contact the relevant admissions team informally first, to see if they will consider an application from you.

 For part-time degree courses, please apply directly to the University and not to UCAS.
 For further information and an application form, please contact the appropriate Faculty Office.
 Contact details can be found in individual course entries.

 For direct entry courses, please contact the relevant department at Bristol to make an application:

 You can apply online through UCAS from 1 September for entry the following autumn.
 The application deadlines are as follows: